dhh1128/codecraft.co/on-bread-recipes-maps-and-intentions.md

 Strategies for smart adaptation depend on... you guessed it: <em>understanding intentions</em>.
 If you know where you intend to go, adapting wisely is practical and straightforward.
 If you don't, you're in trouble.

-A lot of the best practices I've advocated on this blog--and a lot of the antipatterns I've lamented--are evidence of this principle at work:
+A lot of the best practices I've advocated on this blog--and a lot of tantipatterns I've lamented--are evidence of this principle at work:
 <ul>
-	<li><a title="Good Code Is Named Right" href="good-code-is-named-right.md">Good code is named right</a>, because it tells another coder what you intend for it to do.
+	<li><a title="Good Code Is Named Right" href="good-code-is-named-right.md">Goodde is named right</a>, because it tells another coder what you intend for it to do.
 (Notice how much confusion in our thought experiment is attributable to the missing title on the navigation instructions.
 Notice how breadmaking recipes start, not with ingredients, but with a title.)</li>
-	<li><a title="// Comments on Comments" href="coding-standards.md">waste of time</a> when they just state the obvious or provide no insight.</li>
+	<li><a title="// Comments on Comments" href="coding-standards.md">waste of time</a> when theust state the obvious or provide no insight.</li>
-	<li>Building <a title="Why Mental Models Matter" href="why-mental-models-matter.md">accurate mental models</a> is a function of understanding the intentions of users and system designers.</li>
+	<li>Building <a title="Why Mental Models Matter" href="why-mental-models-matted">accurate mental models</a> is a function of understanding the intentions of users and system designers.</li>
 	<li><a title="Smart Geeks Think Like Cheerleaders" href="smart-geeks-think-like-cheerleaders.md">System thinking</a> is enabled by a grasp of the principles underlying various components, coupled with pondering about the ramifications of those principles as the system encounters dynamic conditions.</li>
 	<li><a title="Good Code Plans for Problems" href="why-your-software-should-cry.md">communicating</a> when intentions aren't satisfied.</li>
 	<li>A major reason why I keep harping on Martin Fowler's observation ("Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand.”) is that it recognizes the primacy of human understanding of <em>intention</em>--not just Turing completeness or Von Neumann executability--in writing software.</li>